StanLei52/GEBD/PC/README.md

 ## New Features

-- Distributed Balance Batch Sampler, see `utils/sampler.py`.
+- Distributed Balanced Batch Sampler, see `utils/sampler.py`.